sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnxruntime/training.rst

 =========================

 :epkg:`onnxruntime` offers the possibility to compute a gradient.
-Then we some extra lines, it is possible to implement a gradient descent.
+Then with some extra lines, it is possible to implement a gradient descent.

 Training capabilities were released in another package